Whiplash injury in the Ehlers-Danlos Syndrome patient

 We like to review and explore the research of others to see how other doctors assess and treat many of the problems we see.
-This is difficult when it comes to whiplash associated disorders and hEDS hypermobile type.
+As just noted, this is difficult when it comes to whiplash-associated disorders and hEDS hypermobile type.
 There is little to explore because there is very little research.
 There is a lot on whiplash, there is a lot of hEDS, but there is little concerning both.
 This may be why your doctors have been so confused and single-focused on the whiplash injuries.

-In July 2020, in the Journal of clinical medicine, (1) doctors made a comparison of pain and symptoms in patients with Ehlers–Danlos syndrome (EDS) and hypermobility syndromes (HMS), with people suffering from whiplash associated disorders, spinal pain and fibromyalgia, but not if they had both.
-The reason for this study was to get a better understanding about the clinical characteristics of Ehlers–Danlos syndrome (EDS) and hypermobility syndromes (HMS).
+In July 2020, in the Journal of Clinical Medicine, (1) doctors made a comparison of pain and symptoms in patients with Ehlers–Danlos syndrome (EDS) and hypermobility syndromes (HMS), with people suffering from whiplash-associated disorders, spinal pain, and fibromyalgia, but not if they had both.
+The reason for this study was to get a better understanding of the clinical characteristics of Ehlers–Danlos syndrome (EDS) and hypermobility syndromes (HMS).

 Briefly here are some of the findings of this study

-- Women were represented in more than 90% of EDS/HMS cases and fibromyalgia cases, and in about 64% of the other groups (the whiplash associated disorders and spinal pain groups).
+- Women were represented in more than 90% of EDS/hypermobility syndromes cases and fibromyalgia cases and in about 64% of the other groups (the whiplash-associated disorders and spinal pain groups).